Buildkite Agent configuration

 Environment variable:

-Include the host's EC2 meta-data (instance-id, instance-type, and ami-id) as tags.
+Include the host's EC2 meta-data as tags (instance-id, instance-type, and ami-id)

 tags-from-gcp# Optional